 How to Write the Duke University Supplemental Essays

 Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
-If you would like to share with us more about your identity in these areas, you can do so here, or use any previous essay prompt you feel is appropriate.
-(250 words maximum)
+If you’d like to share with us more about your identity in this context, feel free to do so here.

 Duke is working hard to create an inclusive culture on its campus and they are offering students of all orientations an opportunity to discuss an important aspect of their identity.
 This is truly an optional supplement, so do not feel inclined to respond if you feel this prompt doesn’t apply to you.
 However, if there is an important part of who you are that you have yet to discuss on your application, here is your chance to do so.